 To avoid the TFSA over-contribution penalty, let us provide you with clarity on the subject.

 The current annual limit is now $6,000 and you can withdraw those funds (and any interest or capital gains) without being taxed.
 However, if you have maxed out on the accumulated contribution room and want to re-contribute any amount of the TFSA funds you withdrew within that same calendar year, the CRA would charge you a 1% tax per month for every month you’re over the limit.

 Where this 1% tax could become really costly is if you were to transfer a large sum of money into your TFSA without knowing about the over-contribution rules.

 Of course you can always call and speak to an Educators financial specialist to clarify any questions you may have about how to avoid over-contributing to your TFSA.
 Knowing your available contribution room is always a good place to start.
-If you’re unsure about your available TFSA contribution room, you can verify this on the CRA website when you sign in under ‘My Account’ (but know that the accuracy of the amount shown will depend on whether your financial institution has reported your contribution to the CRA—also recent contributions may not be reflected on the page yet).
+If you’re unsure about your available TFSA contribution room, you can verify this on the CRA website when you sign in under ‘My Account’.
+You should know that the accuracy of the amount shown will depend on whether your financial institution has reported your contribution to the CRA, and that recent contributions may not be reflected on the page yet.

 You can also call the Tax Information Phone Service (TIPS) for the amount of unused TFSA contributions as of January 1st of the current year.
 This service is available 24 hours a day, 7 days a week from mid-February to the end of December.